-- Children edit their work using purple pen. - Children are able to explain where they have improved their learning/understanding/work - Planned opportunities for self or peer assessment feature in many lessons - Misconceptions are highlighted by the teacher using pink ink evidence of addressing misconceptions must be visible through the improvement of understanding of the child.
+- Children edit their work using purple pen.
+Use of a purple pen is introduced when children are taught to edit small extracts of their learning.
+Children's understanding and use of editing is taught and developed progressively throughout the school from EYFS to Y6. - Children can explain where they have improved their learning/understanding/work - Planned opportunities for self or peer assessment feature in many lessons - Misconceptions are highlighted by the teacher using green ink evidence of addressing misconceptions must be visible through the improvement of understanding of the child.

 This may be achieved through use of resources, deployment of adult as well as through marking.
-A code of VF can be used to indicate a dialogue has taken place between an adult and a child to develop understanding of a concept.
+A code of VF is used to indicate a dialogue has taken place between an adult and a child to develop understanding of a concept.